 The Seymour Agency strives to offer aspiring and established authors the representation and resources they need to succeed in the ever-evolving publishing industry.

 We firmly believe in exploring every opportunity for our authors.
 From foreign and audio rights to film, television, and other multimedia and digital prospects such as gaming and apps, we strive to provide hands-on emotional, professional, promotional, and editorial counsel to each one of our authors.

-MARY SUE SEYMOUR -- THE FOUNDER:
+OUR FOUNDER -- MARY SUE SEYMOUR

-Mary Sue Seymour is listed by Publishers Marketplace as one of the top dealmakers in the country.
+Mary Sue Seymour was listed by Publishers Marketplace as one of the top dealmakers in the country.

 After graduating from the State University of New York, Mary Sue taught in a public school system for almost fifteen years.
 While teaching, she completed graduate work at The State University of New York.
 At the same time, she wrote for national publications such as Junior Scholastic, The Artist's Magazine, The American Artist, and teaching magazines.

 Mary Sue believed in the Bible verse in Romans 10:12

 that states, "For there is no difference between Jew and Gentile - the same Lord is Lord of all and richly blesses all who call on him..."